 Welcome to the European Consortium for Emergency Contraception (ECEC)

-Founded in 2012, ECEC works to expand knowledge about and access to Emergency Contraception (EC) within the European region and promotes the standardization of EC service delivery to ensure equitable access across the region.
+Founded in 2012, ECEC works to expand knowledge about and access to Emergency Contraception (EC) in Europe, and promotes the standardization of EC service delivery to ensure equitable access across the region.
+Since 2020, ECEC also works globally to advance access to EC.

 EC is the only contraceptive method that can be used after sex, and it provides women with an additional opportunity to prevent a pregnancy.

-Through this website, we hope to contribute to generating and sharing knowledge of EC in Europe.
+Through this website, we hope to contribute to generating and sharing knowledge of EC in Europe and globally.
 Your contributions are essential to helping us achieve this goal, and we encourage you to share EC information about your country by writing to us at ecec [at] eeirh [dot] org.

 Go directly to country-by-country information on EC access